 How to Make Cranberry Granola Bars

-First things first, let’s preheat our oven to 330F (165C) and line a 9 inch by 13 inch baking pan with parchment paper.
+Start by preheating your oven to 330F (165C) and line a 9-inch by 13-inch baking pan with parchment paper.
 This will make it easier to remove the granola once it has baked.

-In a large mixing bowl, add 350 grams of rolled oats, 40 grams of coconut flour, 50 grams of toasted coconut, 65 grams of brown sugar, 150 grams of dried cranberries and one teaspoon of sea salt.
+In a large mixing bowl, add the rolled oats, coconut flour, toasted shredded coconut, brown sugar, dried cranberries and sea salt.

-Next, we’re going to mix our wet ingredients together which will help bind the granola bars together.
-In a small bowl add half a cup of canola oil, one teaspoon of vanilla extract and half a cup of honey.
+Next, we’re going to mix our wet ingredients which will help bind the granola bars together.
+In a small bowl add canola oil, vanilla extract and honey.
 Remember that you can substitute honey with maple syrup if you prefer.
 Whisk everything together to combine.

 Pour the wet ingredients into the dry ingredients.